#4 Information Watch / Intelligence

 - Integrate Monitoring into a Routine

-- Spend 10–15 minutes each week reading and classifying.
+- Spend time each week reading and classifying.

 Example of Economic Monitoring Map